Tennessee Field Diamonds

 Do “Herkimers” fit into a bigger picture?

-“Drusy quartz” refers to when quartz crystals cover all surfaces, even where the crystals have grown large through competition, as in a Brazilian amethyst geode.
-In drusy quartz, crystals start out small and numerous, and grow competitively so that there are fewer larger crystals.
+Here, “drusy quartz” refers to when quartz crystals cover all surfaces, even where the crystals have grown large as in a Brazilian amethyst geode.
+In drusy quartz, crystals start out small and numerous, and grow competitively, generally along the C axis, so that with time there are fewer larger crystals with single terminations.
 Doubly terminated crystals are rare.
+In true chalcedonic agate, the crystals are elongated not along the C axis, and grow along one of the perpendicular axes.

 Where change from one variety to another is observed, paths can be drawn.

-In some agate nodules, deposition goes back and forth between drusy quartz and agate.
+In many agate nodules, deposition goes back and forth between drusy quartz and agate.

-Brazilian agate nodule showing deposition going back and forth from chalcedonic agate to drusy quartz.
-Similar features are observed elsewhere, including in Tennessee agates.
+Brazilian nodule showing deposition alternating between chalcedonic agate anddrusy quartz.
+These occur in basaltic rock, but similar features are observed elsewhere, including in Tennessee agates.

 Detail of above.
 There are at least four distinct layers of drusy quartz.